 June is also the beginning of humpback whale–watching season, which you can enjoy with San Francisco Whale Tours.

-San Francisco also makes a great addition to any Northern California road trip!
+Plus, San Francisco makes a great addition to any Northern California road trip!

 1. Anchorage, Alaska

 Can’t get enough of the summer sunshine?
 Head up to Alaska, which has more daylight hours than any other state in June.
-In fact, June 21st is the longest day of the year in Anchorage and has 19 hours of daylight!
-With all of that light, you can fully enjoy all there is to do in Anchorage, the largest city.
+In fact, June 21 is the longest day of the year in Anchorage — 19 hours of daylight!
+With all of that light, you can thoroughly enjoy much of what Anchorage, the largest city, has to offer.

 In mid-June, Anchorage hosts the Summer Solstice Festival.
 You can also catch the Anchorage Market & Festival, which runs every weekend from May through September.